jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 authors = ["Joshua Yu"]
 +++

-# Bug

-Final steps disappear without reason

-- load rapid milk protocol
-- switch dilution strategy to dilution throughout and then the last step will be gone forever until reloaded

 # Todo

 - Implement R3 during dilution generation.
 For example, around line 386 in the function generateDefaultProtocol() notes a warning should be emitted if no working dilution can be found.